 Today, the cheer echoes throughout high school gyms and stadiums, college atmospheres, which eventually led San Diego State University to attempt getting the trademark for the slogan, which they were eventually denied.

-Don’t believe U.S. soccer or San Diego State — credit for this one goes to the U.S. Navy.
+Don’t believe U.S. soccer, Utah State or San Diego State — credit for this one goes to the U.S. Navy.

 “Wooo, Pig Sooie”

 University of Arkansas

 Don’t you dare talk bad about the famous Hog Call.